-The University of Alberta's policy on bloodborne pathogens is designed to limit the possibility of transmission of bloodborne pathogens within the educational setting.
+The University of Alberta's regulation on infectious diseases is designed to limit the possibility of transmission of infectious diseases within the educational setting.
 The University recognizes, however, that it is not possible to completely eliminate the risk of infection.
-Concern about limiting the transmission of bloodborne pathogens must be balanced against the University's duty to provide a work, study and living environment which is free from discrimination except where that discrimination can be shown to be reasonable and justifiable in the circumstances.
+Concern about limiting the transmission of infectious diseases must be balanced against the University's duty to provide a work, study and living environment which is free from discrimination except where that discrimination can be shown to be reasonable and justifiable in the circumstances.

-Students, Academic staff, Non-academic staff and other individuals at the University of Alberta shall observe Universal Precautions at all times within the educational setting to lessen their risk of acquiring or transmitting bloodborne pathogens from/to another person.
+Students, Academic staff, Non-academic staff and other individuals at the University of Alberta shall observe Routine Practices and Additional Precautions at all times within the educational setting to lessen their risk of acquiring or transmitting infectious diseasess from/to another person.
 These precautions entail the avoidance of direct contact with the blood, blood products, and other body fluids of another person.

-All staff and students who have any exposure of blood and/or body fluids to non-intact skin, a mucous membrane or a needlestick injury during the course of their work or study are required to report that exposure to their supervisors and the Office of Environmental Health and Safety.
-These individuals are also required to seek medical attention as soon as possible at a medical facility or the University Health Centre.
+All staff and students who have any exposure of blood and/or body fluids to non-intact skin, a mucous membrane or a needlestick injury during the course of their work or study are required to report that exposure to their supervisors and to Environment, Health and Safety.
+These individuals are also required to seek medical attention as soon as possible through their supervisor, preestablished departmental procedures, or Emergency Department.